In this guide, I describe the available router libraries in Clojure and give my recommendations.

 Reitit is my recommendation for an industrial-strength, fast, and versatile router.
 It comes from the folks at Metosin, who have built great web libraries.
 Reitit is their router, and it is fast.
 Metosin is doing optimization and benchmarking to make a router that is highly competitive with other language alternatives, yet still compatible with the Clojure ecosystem.

-Reitit checks a lot of boxes: it works in Clojure and ClojureScript, it’s data-driven, it’s bi-directional, and it sticks to routing.
+Reitit checks a lot of boxes: it works in Clojure and ClojureScript, it’s data-driven, it’s bi-directional, and it can be used for pure routing.
 The documentation is great, too.

 It has helpers for turning the routes into a Ring handler and an Interceptor, though you don’t need to use those.
 There are basic routing operations that don’t require Ring or Interceptors.